-We all know the feeling, you’ve got a huge list of tasks to do and deadlines are looming, but you just can’t seem to get anything done because you find yourself dealing with insignificant tasks or scrolling social media.
-If this sounds like something that happens to you on a regular basis, you could probably do with a bit of help overcoming your procrastination tendencies (and don’t worry, we all have them).
+If this sounds like something that happens to you on a regular basis, you could probably do with a bit of help overcoming your procrastination tendencies.
+(Don’t worry, we all have them.)

-Procrastination is one of the big killers of productivity, and it’s something that costs freelancers, businesses, and entrepreneurs huge chunks of their time every year.
-A 2008 study found that procrastination leads to a $650 billion loss in productivity and innovation each year, and email alone accounts for 70 of that $650 billion.
+Procrastination at work is one of the biggest killers of productivity, and it’s something that costs freelancers, businesses, and entrepreneurs huge chunks of their time and money every year.
+A 2008 study found that procrastination leads to a $650 billion loss in productivity and innovation each year, and email alone accounts for $70 billion of that.

-Thankfully, even though procrastination is one of the biggest workplace epidemics we are suffering from, there are several actionable tips that you can implement right now, that don’t require a complete lifestyle or routine change to get going, and can help to dramatically transform your productivity for good.
+Thankfully, even though procrastination is one of the biggest workplace epidemics we are suffering from, there are several actionable tips that you can implement right now to combat it.
+They don’t require a complete lifestyle or routine change to get going, and can help to dramatically transform your productivity for good.

 Power up your workday